On affine rigidity: A rigidity zoo

 A related notion of group based rigidity has been explored in the computer aided design literature~\cite{SchreckM06}.

-In this paper, we are mainly concerned with the cases when $G$ is either $\Eucl(d)$ or $\Aff(d)$, the group of all invertible affine linear maps of $\RR^d$, in which case we speak about \emph{Euclidean} or \emph{affine} rigidity, respectively.
-But there are other interesting possibilities, like the group of projective transformations.
-Another interesting case is when $G$ is the group of dilations and translations of $\RR^d$ (with no rotations); this gives the theory of parallel-line redrawings~\cite{whiteley1989matroid}.
+In this paper, we are mainly concerned with the cases when $M$ is either $\Eucl(d)$ or $\Aff(d)$, the set of all (including singular) affine linear maps of $\RR^d$, in which case we speak about \emph{Euclidean} or \emph{affine} rigidity, respectively.
+But there are other interesting possibilities, like projective transformations.
+Another interesting case is when $M$ consists of the dilations and translations of $\RR^d$ (with no rotations); this gives the theory of parallel-line redrawings~\cite{whiteley1989matroid}.

-In this terminology, Euclidean rigidity is the default: if the group $G$ is not specified, it is the Euclidean group.
+In this terminology, Euclidean rigidity is the default: if $M$ is not specified, it is the Euclidean group.
 In much of the rigidity literature, local rigidity is the default, and the qualifier ``local'' is dropped.
 However, in this paper this distinction is important and we will write ``local'' or ``global'' when the distinction is meaningful.

 \begin{lemma} A framework $(p, \Theta)$ is locally (resp.\ globally) Euclideanly rigid iff the body framework $(p, B(\Theta))$ is locally (resp.\ globally) Euclideanly rigid. \end{lemma}

 \begin{proof} This easily follows from the fact that, for each hyperedge $h \in \Edges(\Theta)$, the complete graph on $\abs{h}$ vertices is globally rigid. \end{proof}